-The ablation procedure data are summarized below in Table 8.
+The ablation procedure data are summarized on page 38 in Table 8.
 The mean average procedure time was 4.2 minutes.
 Procedure time is defined as the difference between the time of Water Vapor Probe insertion and the time of Water Vapor Probe removal.